bredelings/BAli-Phy/PLAN.md

 4. graph/let unnormalization only where it is genuinely the inverse of a Core normalization pass.

-Tests should check both stage-level round trips and the end-to-end result.
+`runtime_deindexify(...)` has two related uses.
+For runtime expressions that actually came from Core preprocessing, stage-level tests should check round trips such as `runtime_deindexify(...)` followed by `runtime_indexify(...)`, and final tests should compare normalized meaning rather than raw Core syntax.
-Stage-level tests make binder and trim bugs easier to localize; final tests should compare normalized meaning, not raw Core syntax.
-A good final assertion is that re-running the forward runtime preparation on recovered Core produces the same runtime expression as the normalized original.
-Exact raw Core equality is only appropriate for deliberately normalized test inputs with predictable fresh names.
+For open runtime closures, the same function produces Core-shaped diagnostic syntax rather than closed, re-compilable Core.
+This mirrors the old `expression_ref` display behavior, but uses synthetic `Core::Var` names instead of embedding untyped `index_var` / `reg_var` nodes.

 ## `legacy_exp()` Audit